Natalie Hudson: Judicial service

-Governor Jesse Ventura appointed Hudson to an at-large seat on the Minnesota Court of Appeals in 2002.
+Governor Jesse Ventura appointed Hudson to an at-large seat on the Minnesota Court of Appeals on June 3, 2002.

 On August 18, 2015, Governor Mark Dayton nominated her to the Supreme Court to replace Alan Page effective September 1; Page had reached the court's mandatory retirement age of 70 earlier in August.
 She is the second African American woman named to the Court, after Wilhelmina Wright.

 On August 23, 2023, Governor Tim Walz announced he would elevate Hudson to Chief Justice, per the announced resignation of Chief Justice Lorie Skjerven Gildea effective October 1 of that year.
 Hudson is the first woman of color and the first African-American to serve as Chief Justice of the Minnesota Supreme Court.